-This sophisticated 41mm stainless steel watch, it made our list of Best Pilot Watches.
+This sophisticated 41mm stainless steel watch, made our list of Best Pilot Watches.

 The Flightmaster has a blue dial and stainless steel case and bezel.
 Some of the special features include a stopwatch from 1/20 seconds to 60 minutes and a slide rule that pilots can use to calculate flight data.
 The bezel is bidirectional, and the watch is 100m water-resistant.

-The watch generally gets praises from users, but one of the most common qualities that may cause concern is the slide rule, some users say that these are not easy to read because the inner numbers are positions behind the glass, and the outer ones are in front.
+The watch generally gets praise from users, but one of the most common qualities that may cause concern is the slide rule, some users say that these are not easy to read because the inner numbers are positions behind the glass, and the outer ones are in front.

 The price, however, is unbeatable.
 For the rest of the functions, as well as the quality of the material, this is something that watch enthusiasts will definitely appreciate.